vaqcoders/vaqman/README.md

 Multiplayer PacMan game for all your friends and family.

 ## Devotions
-* Devoted to Sandra Davidson for her 75th birthday
 * Devoted to the class of 2019 for their senior year

 ## Reference